zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	2 \left| m - 1 \right| \ll 1.
 $$

 For large particles, this implies that surface reflection is almost entirely absent, except for grazing angles.
-Furthermore, the degree of deviation of light rays (due to refraction) from the initial direction is insignificant, so they propagate along virtually straight lines.
+Furthermore, the degree of deviation of light rays (due to refraction) from the initial direction is insignificant, so they propagate virtually undisturbed.

-However, unlike in the Rayleigh-Gans-Born approximation, we no longer assume that the phase delay and the absorption experienced by a ray of light as it passes though a (large) particle is negligible, which means that \\(\rho = 2 (m - 1) x\\) can take on arbitrary values \[[4](#references) (ch.
+However, unlike in the Rayleigh-Gans-Born approximation, we no longer assume that the phase delay and the absorption experienced by a ray of light as it passes though the particle is negligible, which means that \\(\rho = 2 (m - 1) x\\) can take on arbitrary values \[[4](#references) (ch.
 11.1)\].

 Consider the point \\(\bm{r'}\\) located inside the particle (cf. Fig 23.1).
 Let us trace a straight line along \\(\bm{n_i}\\) that passes through \\(\bm{r'}\\); by doing so, we can determine the entry and the exit points \\(\bm{r_i}\\) and \\(\bm{r_o}\\), respectively.